 Usually just one day in the hospital

-Most children are ready to go home from the hospital about 6 to 8 hours after the operation.
+Most children are ready to go home from the hospital about six to eight hours after the operation.
 Sometimes, children need to stay for a longer time.

 You should take your child home in a car or a taxi.
 For your child's comfort and safety, do not take your child home by bus or subway.